Top Ad unit 728 × 90

 Then, he decided to go back to Portugal and in 1511 that trip was done.
 I'll just insert this idea for the Filipino readers - Magellan, therefore, did not discover the Philippines as the liars and fake historians of the past claimed.

-Magellan knew during those visits that a powerful kingdom and rulers were already existing in this part of the world.
 These areas were then known as the Kampampangan area, Tondo, Maynilad, Cebu, and other kingdoms in the Visayuas.
 Rajah Solaiman, Rajah Lakandula, and the Kings of the Kapampangan, Rajah Humabon of Cebu, Chieftain Lapu-Lapu of Mactan, Rajah Kolambu of Limasawa Island, were already rulers of powerful Luzones and Visayas kingdoms and settlements.

 * * * * * * * * *

-After seven or eight years stay in Portugal, Magellan decided, as mentioned earlier, to serve the King of Spain and continue his discovery of the world in search for more wealth like islands that produces spices, silk, gold, silver, and other wealth for the King of Spain.
+Now, after seven or eight years stay in Portugal, Magellan decided, as mentioned earlier, to serve the King of Spain and continue his discovery of the world in search for more wealth like islands that produces spices, silk, gold, silver, and other wealth for the King of Spain.

 Enrique, his slave was with him all these years based on historical records.
-Enrique went with him back to Malacca now Malaysia.

 * * * * * * * *